marcosamarinho/globant-test-DE/README.md

 - ## data
    Contains CSV files and pdf instructions <br>
-   Note . link on pdf not works then I created at CSV hand at hand
+   Note . link on pdf not works then I created  CSVs at hand following examples in pdf .
 - ## mariadb
    Docker-compose database nstall
 - ## FastAPI